oist/Oikopleuradioica_genomeannotation/Scripts/add_orthogroup_to_gff.md

 To add OrthoFinder OG and HOG annotations to a species' gene annotation in GFF format, suitable for viewing in IGV or other browsers.

 ## Description
-An R script that uses the TSV output of OrthoFinder (`NX.tsv`, where X is the name of the node on the underlying species tree) and
+An R script that uses the TSV output of OrthoFinder (`NX.tsv`, where X is the name of the node on the underlying species tree) and adds the orthogroup annotations as an annotation in a species' gene annotation GFF file.

 ## Prerequisites
 Requires a new-ish version of R (4.1.0 or later) because it uses pipes.